In the olden days, it was thought that disease was caused by some entity, such bad air (a miasma), that we needed to get rid of in some way.

 Or complex cases where the patient has an endless list of symptoms (and is often given an endless list of drugs)?

-It can be argued that we are merely putting bandages to slow what is thought of as an inevitable disease process.
 We have a pill for everything but those pills rarely, address the root cause of the disease.

 Do diseases actually exist?